Robert Fowler (archbishop of Dublin): Life

 In March 1798, intelligence from informants among the United Irishmen caused the British Government to sweep up most of their leadership in Dublin.
 Martial law was imposed over most of the country, and its unrelenting force put the United Irish organization under severe pressure to act before it was too late.
 During the absence of the Archbishop in 1798, Tallaght Palace was attacked by armed men and various weapons were stolen.
 The Irish Rebellion was to follow, and these factors may have decided a prelate, who was already known as an absentee, to travel to England.
 In his justification and defence, it must be said that Robert Fowler was not alone in being an absentee prelate during the gradual clashes between the United Irish and British Government.
 As early as 1782, the Irish Patriot Party, led by Henry Grattan, pushed for greater enfranchisement.
 They used their newly powerful position to force the Crown to grant the landed Ascendancy self-rule and a more independent parliament.
 In 1793, parliament passed laws allowing Catholics with property to vote, but they could neither be elected nor appointed as state officials.
 In response, liberal elements among the ruling class were inspired by the example of the American Revolution (1776–1783) and the French Revolution (1789–1799), which had taken place in a Catholic country.
 They sought to form a common cause with the Catholic populace to achieve reform and greater autonomy from Britain.
-The Insurrection Act of 1796 was passed to suppress the growing number of meetings, distributed literature, and "disturbances of the public peace" by the United Irish.
+The Insurrection Act 1796 (36 Geo.
+3. c.
+20 (I)) was passed to suppress the growing number of meetings, distributed literature, and "disturbances of the public peace" by the United Irish.
 This Act did little to halt organization and growing sentiment for the United Irish movement or the uprisings which ultimately led to the Irish Rebellion of 1798.
 Within the next six years, however, the rebellion and residual pockets of resistance were vanquished by British forces.

 Due to ill health, Archbishop Fowler lived the remaining two years of his life at Bassingbourne Hall in Takeley, Essex, England, a seat which he rented from Sir Peter Parker, 1st Baronet (who himself purchased the estate from Francis Bernard, 1st Earl of Bandon).
 Fowler lived to see the 'Union with Ireland Act' and the 'Act of Union' pass in 1800.
 He died on 10 October 1801, at Bassingbourne Hall, and was buried at Holy Trinity Church in Takeley on 19 October.